zicklag/docs-1/reference/system/roles.md

 Description for the role.
 Displayed in the Admin App.

 `ip_access` **csv**\
-CSV of IP addresses that have access to this role.
+A CSV of IP addresses that have access to this role.
 Allows you to configure an allowlist of IP addresses.

 `enforce_tfa` **boolean**\
 Whether or not Two-Factor Authentication is required for users in this role.